Tuition & Aid

 AMOS: Your Interactive Financial Aid Experience!

-Familiarize yourself with the Financial Aid Portal on AMOS: Log into your AMOS Account, select “Financial Aid Services” on the home page.
-Here, you can check your financial aid status and view related messages, among other options.
+Familiarize yourself with your AMOS Financial Aid Portal: Log into AMOS and then select the “Financial Aid” button on the home page to access the portal.
+Here, you can check your current financial aid status, view important messages, and check your requirements; among other options.

-Submit any additional requirements needed to finalize or activate your financial aid: Not sure what additional items we need from you?
+Submit any outstanding requirements needed to finalize or activate your financial aid: Not sure what items we need from you?
 Your AMOS Financial Aid Portal to the rescue!
-Simply select “Documents and Messages” from the menu to view all requirements.
-Then click on the respective link to complete an item.
+Select “Documents and Messages” from the menu to view all requirements.
+Anything listed as "not received," "not signed," or "incomplete" requires your action no later than June 1!

-Federal Direct Loans: Students awarded a Federal Direct Loan must complete loan entrance counseling and a Federal Direct Loan Master Promissory Note at studentloans.gov.
-Both requirements must be satisfied before receiving these funds.
+Borrowing a Federal Direct Loan?: Students who were awarded a Federal Direct Loan and plan to borrow the loan funds must complete loan entrance counseling and a Master Promissory Note via studentloans.gov.
+Both requirements must be satisfied to receive your loan funds.

-Protect yourself: Never use email to send documents containing personally identifiable information.
 For security of your personal information, do NOT email confidential data or any documents containing personally identifiable information.
+You can submit items via:

-Outside Scholarships & Grants: We strongly encourage you to seek external scholarship and grant opportunities.
-Reach out to your high school counseling office, clubs and organizations, and your (and parent’s) employers to see if there are gift aid opportunities you can apply for within your community.
+Outside Scholarships & Grants: We strongly encourage you to seek outside scholarship and grant opportunities.
+Reach out to your high school guidance office, your clubs and organizations, and your (and parent’s) employers to see if there are gift aid opportunities you can apply for within your community.

 Check out the free scholarship search engines.

-Private Alternative Education Loans: Alternative loans are offered by banks and other financial institutions to assist students who need additional educational financing.
-Typically, the student is the primary borrower with a creditworthy cosigner.
-Some lenders provide a parent borrowing option.
+- Private Alternative Education Loans: Private loans are offered by banks, credit unions, and other financial institutions to assist students (with a creditworthy cosigner) who need additional educational financing.
+Typically, the student is the primary borrower; although some lenders provide a parent borrowing option.
 Interest rates are based on the credit strength of the borrower/cosigner and vary from lender to lender.
-Because private loans can prove to be costly for some borrowers, students are well advised to consider federal loan options and payment plans before accepting a private loan.

 - Employment is not guaranteed.
 Students who are flexible and persistent usually find work.